VenissaCarolQuadros/CanHap501/project/Iteration2.md

 Finally, Antoine modified the force gradient with a variation of the logic in 1. and after some tweaking that gave a better feel.
 Although the effect is fairly subtle and there are still rare occasions when the problem of the end effector getting stuck occurs, the effect is now otherwise smooth.

-This is how the final implementation at the wnd of this iteration looks like:
+This is how the final implementation at the end of this iteration looks like:

 <video height="100%" controls>
   <source src="../assets/images/project/iteration2/final.mp4" type="video/mp4">